turbopuffer/turbopuffer-python/UPGRADING.md

   )
   ```

-- The `metadata` method has been removed.
+- The metadata returned by the `metadata` method has changed.

-  - To query for the number of documents in a namespace, use a `count` aggregate
+  - The number of documents in the namespace is no longer returned.
+Use a
-    query instead.
+    `count` aggregate query instead.

     ```py
     results = tpuf.namespace('ns').query(